apache/flink/docs/flinkDev/building.md

 To speed up the build you can skip tests, QA plugins, and JavaDocs:

 {% highlight bash %}
-mvn clean install -DskipTests -Dfast
+mvn clean install -DskipTests -Pfast
 {% endhighlight %}

 ## Build PyFlink